Sannis/node-mysql-benchmarks/README.markdown

 MIT License.
 See license text in file LICENSE.

-Bindings licenses you can read in their repositories.
+Individual module licenses can be found at their respective repositories.
-At this moment all of them are MIT-licensed.